bensomers/retaliation/README.md

-## Retaliation - Launching Missiles at your Coworkers
+## retaliation.rb - Launching Missiles at your Coworkers

 * Heavily based on [retaliation.py](https://github.com/codedance/Retaliation), a python API for the same product which comes with Jenkins integration

 ### Summary

-Retaliation is (so far) a comprehensive Ruby API for controlling a small foam-missile turret.
+retaliation.rb is (so far) a comprehensive Ruby API for controlling a small foam-missile turret.
 Intended for use against coworkers who break the build, it responds to a wide variety of commands to control movement, targeting, and firing.
 Separately, it will integrate with our TeamCity server to automatically target offenders.

 ### Hardware